KonstantinRam/Exercise_ReadingPayroll/README.md

 Impact: Garbage in financial reports

  WHAT ACTUALLY WORKS
- SORT implementation (except for missing SORT-RETURN check) Basic file status structure (just incomplete)
- Attempt at error accumulation (overengineered but shows thought)
+ -SORT implementation (except for missing SORT-RETURN check) -Basic file status structure (just incomplete) -Attempt at error accumulation (overengineered but shows thought)

  MAINFRAME SHOP STANDARDS TO FOLLOW
-One program = one function (separate sort/validate/report) All numerics: COMP for integers, COMP-3 for decimals, never DISPLAY
+-One program = one function (separate sort/validate/report) -All numerics: COMP for integers, COMP-3 for decimals, never DISPLAY
-88-levels: Define ALL conditions explicitly
+-88-levels: Define ALL conditions explicitly
-Table searches: SEARCH ALL with ASCENDING KEY or external file Error handling: Write to error file, not DISPLAY
-File status: Check ALL possible conditions
+-Table searches: SEARCH ALL with ASCENDING KEY or external file -Error handling: Write to error file, not DISPLAY -File status: Check ALL possible conditions
-Restart logic: Required for batches >1000 records
-Page breaks: One routine, reused everywhere
+-Restart logic: Required for batches >1000 records -Page breaks: One routine, reused everywhere
-Data validation: Range check EVERYTHING
+-Data validation: Range check EVERYTHING
-Production mindset: No debug code, no cute messages
+-Production mindset: No debug code, no cute messages

  VERDICT
-Would this code pass production review?
+-Would this code pass production review?
 NO
-Would this run at 3am with 50,000 records?
-Not reliably Root cause of next production incident?
-Probably this program The Good: It works for 20 test records
+-Would this run at 3am with 50,000 records?
+Not reliably -Root cause of next production incident?
+Probably this program -The Good: It works for 20 test records
-The Reality: First corrupted byte in production = phone call at 3am
+-The Reality: First corrupted byte in production = phone call at 3am